Harleemarh/alx-system_engineering-devops/0x02-shell_redirections/README.md

 "task 15, display the number of lines that contain the pattern “bin” in the file /etc/passwd"\
 "task 16, display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd"\
 "task 17, display all the lines in the file /etc/passwd that do not contain the pattern “bin”"\
+"task 18, display all lines of the file /etc/ssh/sshd_config starting with a letter"\
+"task 19, replace all characters A and c from input to Z and e respectively"\